awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

 Run the create\-webhookcommand as follows:

 ```
-aws codebuild create-webhook --project-name
+aws codebuild create-webhook --project-name <project-name>
 ```
-+ where *project\-name* is the name of the build project that contains the source code to be rebuilt\.
++ where *<project\-name>* is the name of the build project that contains the source code to be rebuilt\.

 For GitHub, information similar to the following appears in the output: